-If you ever have a punctured tyre or loss of pressure, the temporary spare wheel is only intended for temporary use until you reach a workshop.
+If you ever have a punctured tyre or loss of pressure, the emergency wheel is only intended for temporary use until you reach a workshop.
 Change it for a duty wheel as soon as possible.

 Please note the following restrictions when using the temporary spare wheel.
-This temporary spare wheel has been specially designed for your vehicle, thus, it cannot be changed with the temporary spare wheel from another vehicle.
+This spare wheel has been specially designed for your vehicle, thus, it cannot be changed with the spare wheel from another vehicle.